-Whenever my fiance visits me here in the Philippines, I always drag him to Emerald Garden and we always order the same thing (or should I say I do? hahaha It’s always me who does anyway ).
+Whenever my fiance visits me here in the Philippines, I always drag him to Emerald Garden and we always order the same thing (or should I say I do? hahaha It’s always me who does anyway :P).
 Crabs and shrimps should always be in our order list.
 I drag my mom to Emerald Garden too whenever she visits me here.
 Talk about being addicted to a food place.

 Here is what we ordered during our last two visits:

 Aside from Sibut, Hot & Sour Soup (otherwise called Szechuan soup) is another famous chinese soup that I like.
 It has a distinct taste that you would absolutely love.
 This soup will really take a great cook in order to master the dish, it’s one of those soups with a fair amount, probably around 10-15 ingredients in all.
 We’re just 2 diners, but we were able to finish it hahaha!
 Sometimes we really just forget how much our body can take if the food is too good.